TechnicaL FOUNDATIONS for Product managers

 - Time: the same but expressed in minutes

-- Preference: parks, fields, urban, riverside, etc. - smth helping
+- Preference: parks, fields, urban, riverside, etc. - preferences for the types

 - Circular or not: should a user come back to the starting point or not